craig-osterhout/docs/content/manuals/ai/sandboxes/governance/local.md

 | Locked Down | All outbound traffic is blocked, including model provider APIs (for example, `api.anthropic.com`).
 You must explicitly allow everything you need. |

 The **Balanced** preset's baseline allowlist is a good starting point for most workflows.
-Run `sbx policy ls` to see exactly which rules it includes.
+Run `sbx policy ls --wide` to see exactly which rules it includes.

 > [!NOTE]
 > If your organization manages sandbox policies centrally, organization rules